Paragoumba/Caterpillars/README.md

 - The game quits when `[esc]` is pressed

 ## Licensing
 The game and its sources are released under the MIT license.
-See [LICENSE](LICENSE) for further details.
+See [LICENSE](LICENSE) for further details.<br/>
 **Noto is a trademark of Google Inc.** Noto fonts are open source.
 All Noto fonts are published under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).